swiss-territorial-data-lab/proj-tpnl/README.md

 Below, the description of input data used for this project.

 - images: [_SWISSIMAGE Journey_](https://map.geo.admin.ch/#/map?lang=fr&center=2660000,1190000&z=1&bgLayer=ch.swisstopo.pixelkarte-farbe&topic=ech&layers=ch.swisstopo.swissimage-product@year=2024;ch.swisstopo.swissimage-product.metadata@year=2024) is an annual dataset of aerial images of Switzerland from 1946 to today.
 The images are downloaded from the [geo.admin.ch](https://www.geo.admin.ch/fr) server using [XYZ](https://api3.geo.admin.ch/services/sdiservices.html#xyz) connector.
 - ground truth: labels vectorized by experts in the field.
-We have the ground truth for the Canton of Argau (FHNW), the Canton of Neucĥatel and the Canton of Geneva vectorized for the year 2020 and for the Canton of Vaud vectorized for the year 2023.
+We have the ground truth for the Canton of Argau (FHNW), the Canton of Neuchâtel and the Canton of Geneva vectorized for the year 2020 and for the Canton of Vaud vectorized for the year 2023.
 - building footprints: provided by the [swissTLM3D](https://www.swisstopo.admin.ch/fr/modele-du-territoire-swisstlm3d).
 - category_ids.json: categories attributed to the detections.
 - models: the trained models used to produce the results presented in the documentation are available on request.